kevburnsjr/wasm-py/README.md

 # WASM demo: Javascript in Python

-Trying to compile a javascript obfuscator to a web assembly module as a component using a Wasm Interface Type (WIT), then run from Python.
+POC to run a javascript obfuscator as a web assembly module in [wasmtime from Python](https://github.com/bytecodealliance/wasmtime-py#wasmtime-py) using [Wasm Interface Types (WIT)](https://github.com/WebAssembly/interface-types/blob/main/proposals/interface-types/Explainer.md) and/or [WASI](https://wasi.dev/).

+# Conclusion

+Steps to run are below but the results are here:

+- WIT [reactor](https://wasmcloud.com/blog/webassembly-patterns-command-reactor-library#the-reactor-pattern) modules compiled with [ComponentizeJS](https://github.com/bytecodealliance/componentize-js#componentizejs) ([SpiderMonkey](https://spidermonkey.dev/)) are slow and become crashy with inputs larger than 64 kb
+- WASI [command](https://wasmcloud.com/blog/webassembly-patterns-command-reactor-library#the-command-pattern) modules compiled with [Javy](https://github.com/bytecodealliance/javy#javy) ([QuickJS](https://bellard.org/quickjs/)) work but are equally slow.

+Both of these libraries compile javascript to webassembly by using an embedded javascript engine ([SpiderMonkey](https://spidermonkey.dev/) and [QuickJS](https://bellard.org/quickjs/)).
+These embedded javascript engines will always exhibit performamce an order of magnitude slower than a JIT compiled Javascript runtime like node's v8.
+See [QuickJS Benchmark](https://bellard.org/quickjs/bench.html) for context.

-## How to Run
+# How to Run

 Install esbuild, componentize-js and jco